Why Children with ADHD Act Younger Than Their Age

 3. Break Tasks Into Smaller Steps

-Large instructions like “Clean your room” can feel overwhelming.
-Break them down into manageable parts:
+Large instructions like “Clean your room” can feel overwhelming for children with ADHD.

 4. Teach Skills, Do not Assume Them

-Practice these skills during calm, everyday moments—not in the middle of a meltdown.
+Teach these during calm moments, not in the middle of a meltdown.

 5. Stay Calm During Emotional Storms